-The holders of the founder shares, placement warrants, and warrants that may be issued upon conversion of working capital loans, any shares of Class A common stock issuable upon the exercise of the placement warrants, and any shares of Class A common stock issuable upon the exercise of the warrants issued as part of the working capital loans and Class A common stock issuable upon conversion of the founder shares, will be entitled to registration rights pursuant to a registration rights agreement entered into with such holders, requiring us to register such securities for resale (in the case of the founder shares, only after conversion to our Class A common stock).
+The holders of the founder shares, placement warrants, and warrants that may be issued upon conversion of working capital loans, any shares of Class A common stock issuable upon the exercise of the placement warrants, and any shares of Class A common stock issuable upon the exercise of the warrants issued as part of the working capital loans and Class A common stock issuable upon conversion of the founder shares, will be entitled to registration rights pursuant to a registration rights agreement to be signed prior to or on the effective date of this offering, requiring us to register such securities for resale (in the case of the founder shares, only after conversion to our Class A common stock).
 The holders of the majority of these securities are entitled to make up to three demands, excluding short form demands, that we register such securities.
-In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to our completion of our initial business combination and rights to require us to register for resale such securities pursuant to Rule 415 under the Securities.
-Act.
+In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to our completion of our initial business combination and rights to require us to register for resale such securities pursuant to Rule 415 under the Securities Act.
 The registration rights agreement does not contain liquidated damages or other cash settlement provisions resulting from delays in registering our securities.
 We will bear the expenses incurred in connection with the filing of any such registration statements.